aaronfrederick/B-Tier-Basketball-Career-Modeling/README.md

+## Career Modeling of a B-Tier NBA Player
-## ProjectLuther
+### aka ProjectLuther
-Web scraping and linear regression project (METIS)
+METIS Web scraping and linear regression project

-Data set samples box scores data from basketball-reference.com and salary data curated by data.world users origionally from basketball-reference.com.

-The purpose of this analysis is to find which aspects of the game lead to most playing time and salary in professsional basketball players
+The purpose of this analysis is to find which aspects of the game lead to most playing time and salary in professsional basketball players.
+The findings are that increasing shooting percentage across foul shots, 3-pointers, and 2-point shots yields the greatest return in playing time.
+Once playing time is increased, there is potential for more salary, but it is not guaranteed.
+Therefore, a transfer is recommended to a team with higher median salary- 10 are listed.

+The data set used samples box score data from basketball-reference.com.
+It was scraped using code in bball_scrape.py then stored in a pickled pandas dataframe as master_df.pkl.
+Salary data curated by data.world users was origionally from basketball-reference.com, stored as nba_salaries_1990_to_2018.csv.
+These dataframes were combined and stored as another pickled pandas dataframe, merged_df.pkl.
+The code used to curate these dataframes can be found in the Jupyter Notebook Project Luther Dataframe Management.ipynb.

+Once the data was scraped and processed, the bulk of the modeling and visualization was done in the notebook Project Luther Visualization and Modeling.ipynb.
+The notebook contains the data manipulation and graphing tools used to optimize the linear model and experiment with some basic neural network models.